classgraph/classgraph/README.md

 ```

-Java 8 @FunctionalInterface direct method references may also be useful:
+Java 8 @FunctionalInterface-compatible method references may also be useful, e.g. List::add:

 ```java
     List<Class<? extends Node>> collector = new ArrayList<>();